What Is Market Segmentation and Why It Is Important

 Use your own business data: You may have already gathered some useful details about customers as part of your day-to-day interactions, from your mailing list to your clients’ invoices.
 Using this data, you’ll be able to find patterns that indicate what customers are buying time and again, where they are coming from, and more.

 Check in with website analytics: Your website is a great source of data about users who’ve navigated through your pages.
-This can be turned into powerful knowledge for your business, with the help of website analytic tools.
+This can be turned into powerful knowledge for your business, with the help of website analytics.
 These platforms are a great way to gather insights about visitors’ online actions, from the number of users on each page, to the average time one has spent on your site and so on.

 02. Create a buyer persona